plone/training/docs/glossary.md

     The transformation of JavaScript code that uses advanced language features, unavailable for some browsers, to code rewritten to support them.

 ES6
-    ECMAScript 6 (ES6), a newer version of the JavaScript language that introduces features like arrow functions and classes.
+ECMAScript 6
+    [ECMAScript 6 (ES6)](https://262.ecma-international.org/6.0/) is a scripting language specification on which [JavaScript](https://developer.mozilla.org/en-US/docs/Glossary/JavaScript) is based.
+    [Ecma International](https://www.ecma-international.org/) is in charge of standardizing ECMAScript.

 mrs-developer
     Also called "missdev", a tool similar to buildout's `mr.developer`.